 Barriers to Assembly

 In accordance with the Constitution, citizens of the Republic of Kazakhstan have the right to assemble peacefully and without weapons and to hold meetings, demonstrations, marches, and pickets.
-The application of this right can be restricted in the interests of national security, public order, and protection of the health, rights, and freedoms of other people (Article 32 of the Constitution).
-The legal regulation of the freedom of peaceful assembly is contained in the Law of March 17, 1995 “On the Procedure for the Organization and Conducting of Peaceful Assemblies, Meetings, Processions, Pickets and Demonstrations in the Republic of Kazakhstan,” as amended on December 20, 2004 (“the Law”).
-Activities such as conducting hunger strikes in public places, erecting yurts (traditional Kazakh houses), tents and other constructions can also be viewed as a form of assembly covered by the Law (Art.
-1).
-Spontaneous actions conducted without obtaining a permit from a local executive body are not permitted and must be terminated upon demand by the local executive body.
+This right can be restricted in the interests of national security, public order, and protection of the health, rights, and freedoms of other people (Article 32 of the Constitution).
+Assemblies are regulated by the Law on the Procedure of Organization and Conducting Peaceful Assemblies in the Republic of Kazakhstan (the Law), which was adopted on May 25, 2020.
+Activities such as conducting demonstrations, movements, rallies, meetings, and pickets are viewed as a form of assembly covered by the Law.
+Spontaneous actions conducted without obtaining a permit from a local executive body are not permitted and must be terminated upon the local executive body’s demand.
+The Law proposes two procedures for organizing peaceful assemblies: 1) notification for pickets, rallies and meetings; and 2) coordination for demonstrations and movements.

-The monthly rated index is an indicator used in Kazakhstan for calculating pensions, grants and other social payments and for the application of penalties and calculation of taxes and other payments.
-The index grows slightly every year, and in 2013 it is equal to 1,731 tenge, which is approximately USD 11.50.
+The monthly rated index is an indicator used in Kazakhstan for calculating pensions, grants, and other social payments and for the application of penalties and calculation of taxes and other payments.
+The index grows slightly every year, and in 2020, it is equal to 2,778 Kazakhstani tenge, which is approximately $7.

 |UN Universal Periodic Review Reports||Seventh session Geneva,12 February 2010|